Glassel railway station: Infrastructure

 The station had a single platform and a waiting room and ticket office similar to those at Torphins, Lumphanan and elsewhere on the line, consisting of a rough-cast and brick built single-storey structure, with round-headed windows at the front and a central covered area.
 A station master's house stood just to the east of the main station buildings, constructed after 1866.
 A signal post is indicated on the platform in 1866.

 At the east end of the platform was a shed that contained the ground frame or signal box that operated the points for the goods yard siding with its loading dock and weighing machine accessed by a lane at Glassel Village Hall.
 The line was single track and the stone platform was built on a straight section of track.
 The sidings were lifted by 1965 following the cessation of goods services.

 Services

 The line was chosen to trial the battery multiple unit and once introduced on 21 April 1958 the train service was doubled to six trains a day and in addition a Sunday service was reinstated.

-The site today
+21st century

 The much modified and enlarged station buildings survive as private dwellings.
-The Royal Deeside Railway is located at Milton of Crathes some distance down the line towards Aberdeen.